 When Austrian filmmaker Klara Harden set off on a 25-day solo pilgrimage through Iceland, she never imagined the wild beauty she would encounter.
 “Made in Iceland” follows her journey through some of the country’s most remote regions.
 We caught up with Klara to ask about her experience.

-Klara: It was an escape plan from a life that I did not want.
-I thought if I did this right, if this experience could change me as a person and I was able to capture this in a film and people saw something in this film, then I would know what I have to do in my life and also have a good reason for doing it.
+Klara: My decision to travel in Iceland was an escape plan from a life I didn’t want.
+I thought that if I could do this right, if this experience could change me as a person and I was able to capture this in a film, then I would know what I needed to do with my life and have a good reason for doing it.

-Klara: The country has beautiful and wild landscape, no bad big animals that can eat you, and no tiny animals that can poison you.
+Klara: The country has beautiful and wild landscape, no big, bad animals that can eat you, and no tiny animals that can poison you.
 It was also close enough that I could afford the trip there.
 It was the perfect place to go to.

-GWT: What was one of your favorite experiences traveling through Iceland?
+What was one of your favorite experiences traveling through Iceland?

-GWT: What surprised you most about Iceland?
+What surprised you most about Iceland?

-GWT: Why do you like capturing the experience of travel in film?
+Why do you like capturing the experience of travel in film?